Stem Cell Therapy for Hair Loss

 Until now, hair that falls out due to male or female pattern baldness would not grow back in any significant way.
 Once the follicles become sensitized to DHT, the only way to get hair back is to surgically transplant other follicles to the area.
 Hair transplants are expensive, painful, and carry the risk of appearing unnatural.
 For many people, the only remedy for baldness was to cover the area or just shave their heads.

 How Can You Use Stem Cell for Hair Loss?

 Stem cells that are present throughout the body of adults, called adult mesenchymal stem cells (MSC), can activate regenerating properties of cells virtually anywhere in the body.
 MSCs extracted from abdominal fat that are injected into areas of thinning hair can make the cells of hair follicles revert to their earlier properties.
 Just as when you were a teenager, and the very same hair follicles were not affected by DHT – your own hair can actually grow back.

-To find out if you are a candidate for stem cell therapy for hair loss, call (646) 448-0427 (New York) or (516) 403-1457 (Long Island).
-National Stem Cell Centers also has locations in Southampton NY, New Jersey, Dallas and Houston in Texas, and Atlanta GA.
+To find out if you are a candidate for stem cell therapy for hair loss, call (802) 278-5098.
+National Stem Cell Centers has locations in New York City, Great Neck NY, Southampton NY, New Jersey, Dallas and Houston in Texas, and Atlanta GA.

 By providing us your phone number or email address, you expressly consent to receive communications from us via phone, SMS and/or email.